 Records Are Made to be Broken

 Will other GT-R’s break into the 6’s?
 We know we’ll see all the big teams who stick with it will get there.
 Once a seemingly impossible barrier is broken it seems to come much easier.
 Much like when runner Roger Bannister broke the 4-minute mile or when Chuck Yeager broke the sound barrier for the first time, we will see others in the 6’s in the future.

 It was amazing to break the last real feasible barrier.
 Will we see a 5 second AWD car or Nissan GT-R?
 We don’t see how it’s possible now but we remember saying it wasn’t possible to go 6’s back in 2013.
 These cars are getting so fast it boggles our minds.
 Being old enough to witness the anemic cars of the 70’s and 80’s we don’t think anyone could have predicted the levels of power, the ET’s and speeds these cars are reaching.

 Where things go from here we don’t know.
 As Japanese Import enthusiasts though we know the GT-R will become the next Toyota Supra without a doubt.
 With the car being in production for what seems will be 10 model years we’re sure we will be racing these cars years from now and will look back fondly at the road we paved.

 There is so much more that went on behind the scenes to get Alpha G into the 6’s.
-Read more in “The Road to 6-Part 2” coming soon…
+Read the exciting conclusion to the quest for a 6 in “The Road to 6-Part 2.”